-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee

-- The capacity and standing to intervene in the civil, social and judicial review processes that deal with the defence of this right correspond to the natural and legal persons with a legitimate interest, set out in the laws that regulate these processes. - The harassed person will be the only one with standing in lawsuits on sexual harassment and gender harassment."
+- Anybody may receive from the courts the protection of the right to equality between men and women, in accordance with that established in article 53.2 of the Constitution, including after the termination of the relationship in which the discrimination has allegedly occurred. - The capacity and standing to intervene in the civil, social and judicial review processes that deal with the defence of this right correspond to the natural and legal persons with a legitimate interest, set out in the laws that regulate these processes. - The harassed person will be the only one with standing in lawsuits on sexual harassment and gender-based harassment."
 Article 12.

-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee